aavallone/CharFunk/readme.md

 //Is this string valid JavaScript Identifier?
 CharFunk.isValidName('Apple');          //true
-CharFunk.isValidName('تفاحة');          //true - that's the Arabic word for apple CharFunk.isValidName('Apple Dumpling'); //false CharFunk.isValidName('function');       //true CharFunk.isValidName('function',true);  //false - when that second argument is set truthy it means we want to avoid reserved keywords
+CharFunk.isValidName('ت�?احة');          //true - that's the Arabic word for apple CharFunk.isValidName('Apple Dumpling'); //false CharFunk.isValidName('function');       //true CharFunk.isValidName('function',true);  //false - when that second argument is set truthy it means we want to avoid reserved keywords